-John Linder, of Edison, Ohio, serves as president of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.
+John Linder of Edison, Ohio, serves as chairman of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington, D.C.

 Linder, along with his brother, Mike, and wife, Cheryl, run a fifth-generation farm raising corn, soybeans, soft red winter wheat and soybeans for seed in central Ohio.
 In addition to traditional row crop farming, he also has livestock experience.

 In his capacity as NCGA Chairman, Linder also chairs the Nominating Committee, co-chairs the Agri-Industry Council Executive Committee.
 He is a board member of the Bayer Grower Advisory Committee.
 In addition to serving on the Governance Committee, he chairs the National Corn Growers Association Foundation and serves as the association’s liaison to the Bayer Grower Advisory Committee and Growth Energy.